Murken-0/Univercity-Analytics-System/README.md

-This is practice project.
-The main goal of it is to learn how docker and microservises works.
+The main goal of the project is to learn docker, microservises and noSQL databases.

 This project implements the university information system, and as a user can you can do some implemented analytic queries to the system.
 For example you can get top 10 students who have the worst academic performance in a certain period.